Skip to main contentArrow Right

 git clone --single-branch -b starter-template https://github.com/kimanikevin254/descope-vuejs-auth-rbac-demo.git

-Next, cd into the application folder and install the dependencies:
+Next, navigate into the project folder and install the dependencies:

 cd descope-vuejs-auth-rbac-demo && npm i

-To run the application, start by running the json-server by executing the command npm run server, and in a separate terminal, execute the command npm run dev and navigate to http://localhost:5173 in your browser:
+To run the application locally, first start the mock server: npm run server.
+Then, in a separate terminal window, run the development server: npm run dev.
+Once both servers are running, navigate to http://localhost:5173 in your browser.

 Fig: Home page